-S.04.05 — Premiums, claims and expenses by country
+S.04.05 — Premiums and claims by country

 General comments

 This section relates to the annual disclosure of information for individual entities.
 Insurance and reinsurance undertakings are not required to disclose this information where the home country represents 90% or more of the total gross written premiums.